Menno Wigman, The World by Evening, Selected Poems, translated by Judith Wilkinson, Shearsman Press, 2020

 POETRY BOOK SOCIETY RECOMMENDATION

-Miriam Van hee, Instead of Silence, selected poems translated by Judith Wilkinson, published by Shoestring Press in 2007.
+Miriam Van hee, Instead of Silence, selected poems translated by Judith Wilkinson, Shoestring Press 2007.
 Cover art: Eva Spakman.

 Miriam Van hee is one of the best known Flemish poets writing today, with numerous major awards to her name.
 Her poetry is known for its quiet power and simplicity of language, the kind of simplicity that is hard-won.
 ‘There is a strong involvement with the human condition in contemporary society – the disorientation of the individual, the consequences of political, social and ideological mechanisms – but these factors are never mentioned explicitly.
 Rather, they emerge as a natural contrast to the poems’ economy of syntax and diction.’

 Hanny Michaelis, In an Unguarded Moment, poems translated by Judith Wilkinson, published as an on-line chapbook by www.languageandculture.net in 2005.